 Building a split keyboard (and why you might want to do it)

 For years, I typed on Apple’s Magic Keyboard, and never questioned using another type of keyboard, until I came across split keyboards, randomly through a friend.
 Before that, I never got convinced by the ergonomic keyboards I ran into: they would usually feature a slight curve in their key layout and some wrist pads.
-Yet seeing a keyboard truly split in two parts, along with column-staggered layout, I started digging into the world of ergonomics, a world much deeper than what I imagined.
-I began understanding the discomfort I’ve been maintaining so far.
-After long coding or writing sessions, my shoulders ached, hunched posture forced by the keyboard’s narrow layout.
-My hands, cramped together, seemed to amplify tension rather than productivity.
-Moreover, despite years of typing, I still found myself glancing down at the keys, struggling to build muscle memory.
-The excessive key travel and staggered rows meant my fingers had to wander too far, breaking my flow.
+It didn’t felt that different for regular keyboards, so I wiped them away as marketing junk.
+Yet seeing a keyboard truly split in two parts, along with column-staggered layout, I started digging into the world of ergonomics, a world much deeper than what I imagined, sustained by a quite enthusiastic community of makers.
+As someone who loves nerdy things, own a 3D printer and enjoys tinkering, building a split keyboard just became too appealing.

 What to Consider When Choosing a Keyboard